Have you been wondering about the health benefits of goji berries and goji juice? Some claim that the goji berry is a fountain of youth.

 The goji berry, also called the wolfberry, is a bright orange-red berry that comes from a shrub that's native to China.
 In Asia, goji berries have been eaten for generations in the hope of living longer.

-What Are the Benefits of Goji Berries?
+Health Benefits of Goji Berries

 Otherwise, it's probably safe to eat goji berries in moderation.